supposedly/dialect-museum/README.md

 punching in all of the different pronunciation variants you can think of is really time-consuming and super msitake-prone.
 But what if we could outsource it to a computer instead?

-- **Step 1.** Obtain computer.
+- **Step 1.** Grab a computer.
-- **Step 2.** Devise magic representation of our language that encodes **every** variety in one go.
+- **Step 2.** Devise a magic representation of our language that encodes **every** variety in one go.
 That way we don't have to type a bunch of different ones out ourselves.
-- **Step 3.** Devise rules we can apply to transform magic representation into any variety we want.
+- **Step 3.** Devise rules we can apply to transform said magic representation into any variety we want.
-- **Step 4.** Politely ask computer to do it for us.
+- **Step 4.** Make the computer do that for us.

 In broad strokes, steps 2 and 3 are the idea behind [comparative reconstruction](https://en.wikipedia.org/wiki/Comparative_method).
 Language change tends to be regular enough that, for any 2+ language varieties that used to be one single language in the past,